-Breathe deep and count to 10.
+Breathe in deep and count to 10.
 Take a relaxing soak in the tub.
 Call up a friend to vent.
 Meditate.
-Focus on the positive and incorporate relaxation techniques into your daily routine.
-All are ways to bust stress and perhaps help keep psoriasis flares at bay.
+Focus on the positive and make relaxation part of your daily routine.
+These are simple ways to bust stress and may help keep psoriasis flares at bay.

 Are psoriasis and allergies linked?
-The immune system appears to play a key role in both.
+The immune system seems to play a key role in both.

-Researchers have found that people with psoriasis are more likely to have a greater number of inflammatory mast cells (see left) -- the kind that trigger allergic reactions, such as swelling and itching -- than people without it.
-Although psoriasis may be a reaction of the immune system, it is not proven to be an allergic reaction.
-Studies have found no link between allergens and psoriasis.
+Research shows that people with psoriasis are more likely to have a large number of inflammatory mast cells (see left) -- the kind that trigger allergic reactions like swelling and itching.
+Still, there’s no proof that psoriasis is an allergic reaction.

 Another reason to put down your drink?
-Some psoriasis medications and drinking don’t mix.
+Some psoriasis medications and alcohol don’t mix.

 Instead, try a nonalcoholic thirst-quencher like iced tea.
 Or walk around the block to unwind.
-Getting exercise and up to 20 minutes of sunlight a day can soothe psoriasis.
+Daily exercise and up to 20 minutes of sunlight can soothe psoriasis.

-Keep your skin well moisturized.
+The key is to keep your skin moist.
 Use thick, creamy lotions after showers and baths and throughout the day.
-Look for lotions and soaps that are fragrance-free and designed for sensitive skin to help reduce irritation.
+Look for lotions and soaps that are fragrance-free and designed for sensitive skin to reduce irritation.

-You can also use a humidifier in your home during dry months to help keep your skin moist.
-Keeping the skin moist can help reduce itching and tenderness.
+You can also use a humidifier in your home during dry months to relieve itching and tenderness.

-Tattoos can look cool, but to psoriatic skin the tattooing process can be a nightmare.
-Repeatedly piercing the skin and injecting it with dyes is a major trauma.
-Trauma to the skin can cause new lesions to appear, often 10 to 14 days later.
+Tattoos can look cool, but the process can be a nightmare for psoriasis.
+Repeatedly piercing the skin and injecting it with dyes causes major trauma.
+Damage like that can cause new sores to appear, often 10 to 14 days later.

-Tattoos can also lead to infection -- another psoriasis trigger.
+Tattoos can also lead to infection -- another trigger.

 Treat your skin with care.
-Avoid tattoos and acupuncture, and talk with your doctor about shots.
+Avoid tattoos, piercings, and acupuncture, and talk with your doctor about shots.

-Some drugs used to treat high blood pressure, heart disease, arthritis, and psychiatric disorders can trigger psoriasis.
+Some medicines used to treat high blood pressure, heart disease, arthritis, and mental disorders can trigger psoriasis.

-ACE inhibitors, beta-blockers, and lithium are common offenders that can cause psoriasis flare-ups as well as malaria drugs, such as Plaquenil and hydroxychloroquine, and NSAIDs.
-Oral steroids such as prednisone work to control flares but may cause a worsening of the condition after coming off long-term use.
+Common drugs like ACE inhibitors, beta-blockers, and lithium can cause flare-ups.
+So can malaria pills like Plaquenil and hydroxychloroquine, and NSAIDs.
+Steroid pills such as prednisone control flares, but they may make the condition worse after long-term use.

-Talk to your doctor if your medication is worsening your psoriasis.
+Talk to your doctor if your medication is irritating your skin.

 Common infections are doubly difficult for people with psoriasis.
-Yeast infections, thrush, strep throat, respiratory infections, and staph infections are all known psoriasis triggers.
+Yeast infections, thrush, strep throat, respiratory infections, and staph infections are all known triggers for the disorder.

 The good news?
-Once you treat the infection, your psoriasis flare may also calm down.
+Once you treat the infection, your flare-ups may also calm down.

 Slice your hand in the kitchen or scrape a knee and -- pow! -- new lesions may appear where you were injured.
 This is called Koebner's phenomenon.

-Wear gloves while working in the garden.
+Wear gloves while working in your garden.
 Prevent bug bites and sunburn.
-And use care when trimming nails and shaving.
+And use care when trimming your nails and shaving.

-Research shows smoking is directly linked to the severity of your psoriasis.
-The more you smoke, the worse your flare-ups, with outbreaks most often appearing on the hands and feet.
+Research shows smoking is directly linked to how bad psoriasis gets.
+The more you puff, the worse your flare-ups, with outbreaks most often appearing on the hands and feet.

-Kicking the habit may reduce the number of psoriasis flares and, for some, end them.
+Kick the habit, and you may reduce the number of flares and possibly end them.

 You don’t have to take on the challenge alone.
-Ask your doctor about ways to smooth the transition to becoming smoke-free.
+Ask your doctor about ways to quit.

 Psoriasis can start at any age in both men and women.
-But it seems to peak in people between the ages of 20 and 30 as well as those between the ages of 50 and 60.
-Both puberty and menopause also seem to trigger psoriasis patches.
-Hormones are often thought to be the link.
+But it seems to peak in people between the ages of 20 and 30, as well as those between 50 and 60.
+Puberty and menopause also seem to trigger patches.
+Doctors think hormones may be the link.

-Interestingly, one study found that high levels of estrogen during pregnancy seemed to improve psoriasis in some women.
+Interestingly, one study found that high levels of estrogen during pregnancy seemed to improve psoriasis for some women.